RayBB/openlibrary-docs/Deployment-Guide.md

 Once ol-web1 turns green in https://openlibrary.org/admin?stats ...
 ...
 Visit ol-web1.us.archive.org:8080/ an ensure the site is functioning as expected.

-If you are satisfied with ol-web1 then reboot ol-web2 as well.
+If you are satisfied that ol-web1 is functioning as expected then reboot ol-web2 as well.
 ```sh
 scripts/deployment/restart_servers.sh ol-web2
 ```